Considering the future can be a daunting task. The unknown can be stressful and worrisome.

 - Taxes.
 Taxes, probate, and other fees can drain your estate, sending your hard-earned assets to the government, rather than your loved ones or important charities.
 A proper estate plan can help you avoid some of these costs.

 - Charitable giving.
 If you have favorite charities or work for special causes, you can leave behind a lasting legacy with them.

 - Special needs.
 If you have a child or another loved one with special needs, their care and wellbeing can be complex.
 It’s important to have a plan in place that both protects them and ensures their continued success.

 - Power of attorney.
 You can name the specific person you want to make decisions for you or manage your estate after you're gone.
 In this way, you're able to make your wishes clear and avoid speculation and arguing.

 Making an estate plan isn't an easy task.
 These decisions are emotional and can have significant consequences on you and your loved ones' futures.
 But the truth is, you have an estate plan whether you dictate one or not—the Commonwealth of Massachusetts will do what it thinks is best with your assets after you die if you don't outline definitive plans, without consideration for your wishes.
 This is why it’s important to make a plan today.

 Michael Monteforte, Jr. is a skilled estate planning attorney who helps individuals and families protect the legacy they’ve worked hard to obtain.
 He focuses solely on estate planning and elder law.
-He's seen his family members suffer because they didn’t have effective plans in place and doesn't want his clients and their families experience the same difficulties.
+He's seen his family members suffer because they didn’t have effective plans in place and doesn't want his clients and their families to experience the same difficulties.